goudvuur/bbor62/README.md

 BBOR62 is efficient, portable and URL-safe.

-A nood-friendly introduction to the algorithm is found here (in Dutch) https://www.goudvuur.be/resource/Project/bbor62
+A noob-friendly introduction to the algorithm is found at Goudvuur (in Dutch) https://www.goudvuur.be/resource/Project/bbor62

 ---
 ## Comparison with other encoders/compressors